Developing Project Management Trainees (DEVELPMNT) Program

 The six-session workshop series is designed as follows:

-• Sessions 1-3: Participants will be assigned online reading modules to complete ahead of each meeting.
-Formal sessions will be led by a certified project manager and will serve as an opportunity to review course material as a group, ask questions, and discuss project management in theory vs. in-action.
+- Sessions 1-3: Participants will be assigned online video lecture modules from the LinkedIn Learning course “Project Management Fundamentals” to complete ahead of each meeting.
+Formal sessions will be led by a project management professional and will serve as an opportunity to review and expand upon course material as a group, ask questions, and discuss project management in theory vs. in-action.
 Small groups will then examine case studies or activities and work as a team to problem solve and apply the project management skills learned in each session.

-• Session 6: Project Management professionals across different fields will be discussing their career paths, trajectories, and work experiences.
+- Session 6: Project Management professionals across different fields will discuss their career paths, trajectories, and work experiences.
 They will be available to answer questions and offer advice about job preparation, pros/cons, etc.

 Interested in serving as a project manager mentor?

 The DEVELPMNT Program is seeking enthusiastic and engaged mentors in a wide range of Project Management fields.
-Our goal is to provide internship opportunities that enable participants to apply their course-gained knowledge in project management to real-life projects.
+Our goal is to provide 1) internship opportunities that enable participants to apply their course-gained knowledge in project management to real-life projects, and 2) professional contacts for participants to be able to network with project management professionals through informational interviews, resume reviews, etc.

-We will be recruiting mentors for our 2025 DEVELPMNT cohort from February 2025 – April 2025.
-The suggested duration for an internship position is June – August/September 2025.
+We will be recruiting mentors for our 2025 DEVELPMNT cohort from February 2025 – May 2025.
+The suggested duration for an internship position is May/June – September 2025, though fall internships, or extending summer internships given mentor and mentee availability, are both possibilities as well.

 FAQ